Researcher and science communicator

-Favourite Thing: Get people excited about complicated things!
+Favourite thing to do in my job: Get people excited about complicated things!

 My Typical Day